 As a rule of thumb in wine and food pairing, you want to match like flavors and heaviness in both the food and the wine, so that neither overwhelms the other.
 If you make other pork dishes, use the following guidelines to help you pair a wine.

-- Serve white wines with creamy sauces.
+- Serve oaked white wines with pork that has creamy sauces.

 - Pair a red wine with a red sauce.

 - Pair mushroom based dishes with earthy wines such as Pinot Noir.

 Enjoyable Wine and Pork Pairings